Bing Crosby: selected recordings, 1927-1934

 She Reminds Me of You (Harry Revel, Mack Gordon) – also sung by Crosby in the film We’re Not Dressing.
 But according to the youtube provider, the band is not the same as for the previous tracks from the film.
 Music for this one is credited to Jimmy Grier and his Orchestra.

 Love in Bloom (m.
 Ralph Rainger, w.
 Leo Robin) Crosby introduced the song and had one of his biggest hits of the year with it in 1934.
 It also became the theme song of Jack Benny who was known for playing it off-key on a violin.

 The above recordings are all Pre-Decca.
 After Crosby’s move to Decca in 1934 he had several more hits that year.
 I haven’t had a chance to gather and review these yet.
 I may add a couple of more recordings to 1934.

-* Update, August 2011: I’ve recently discovered the the Bing Crosby Discography at jazzdiscography.
-It evidently makes such differentiation on the early Whiteman recordings, identifying each vocalist or vocal grouping, at least for those I’ve checked.
+* Update, August 2011: I’ve recently discovered the the Bing Crosby Discography at jazzdiscography.com.
+It evidently identifies each vocalist or vocal grouping on Paul Whiteman recordings in which Crosby alone or Crosby with the Rhythm Boys participated, at least for those I’ve checked.
 I’ll try to get to work on this as soon as possible

 ** According to Wikipedia, the Billboard hit parade, first published in 1936, ranked “the most popular recordings at a given point in time, usually determined by sales and/or airplay,” rather than the popularity of specific recordings.